 If you’re successful in generating speaking opportunities, you’ll create opportunities for your career.
-At the least, you’ll be in a position to raise your business profile.
+The benefits are many.

 Joey Tamer is in demand as a public speaker and moderator.
 Based in Los Angeles with an outstanding record of success, Ms. Tamer is a strategic consultant to technology and media.